IDNI/TML/manual.md

 # Trees

 Terms of certain form are interpreted as trees.
-This does not affect the rules at all, but only as means of intputing and outputing facts.
+This does not affect the rules at all, but only as means of inputting and outputting facts, as below.
 Trees are expressed by constructing a directed graph of terms.
 For example the following term

     b((a(1 2)) (a(2 2)) (c(2 3)))